sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 # Exporting Texture Maps

-The exported texture files must contain the shader name and map type in the file name.
-In Substance Painter this included in most Output templages through the $textureSet variable (for the shader name).
-Our recomended workflow is to use the  "DF - Arnold (Color Bump Metal SpcMask)" Output Template in combination with my uber shader Smart Material, all included in the [Substance tools](Substance.md).
+The exported texture files must contain the *shader name* and *map type* in the texture file name.
+In Substance Painter this is included in most Output templages through the $textureSet variable (for the shader name).
+For our recomended workflow we use the  ```DF - Arnold (Color Bump Metal SpcMask)``` Output Template (pictured below) which works in combination with my uber shader Smart Material, all included in the [Substance tools](Substance.md).
 This will export out Color, bump, metalness, and specular roughness masks.

  ![img](img/Substance_texOut.jpg)